 Motivated sales people can do wonders, if they want to!

 Sales people need a safe learning environment that will grow their motivation, knowledge and skills.
 This is sales management at its best.
-An outstanding sales manager also has the potential to become an outstanding coach.
-She will nurture the sales rep to reflect and seek own commitment for relevant actions for the ongoing practice of skills and strategies, enabling him to stand out in his conversations with customers.
+An outstanding sales manager also has the potential to become an outstanding coach, by nurturing the sales rep to reflect and seek their own commitment for the ongoing practice of skills and strategies, enabling them to stand out in their conversations with customers.
+SPIN training helps sales managers become outstanding coaches too.

 So as a sales manager, what can you do to improve your coaching skills?

-At Huthwaite we have identified the following four coaching styles that will help you create a motivational learning environment:
+At Huthwaite we have identified the following four coaching styles that will help you create a motivational learning environment, all of which are included in SPIN training:

 - Directing style